arcxp-ce-support/Fusion-Training-User-Stories/README.md

 git clone git@github.com:wapopartners/outboundfeeds-skeleton.git
 ```

-2. Modify the `.npmrc` to use your github access token.
+2. Create a `.npmrc` in the projects root directory with your github access token.
+This file is in the .gitignore file and should never be checked into github.

 ```
 @wpmedia:registry=https://npm.pkg.github.com